 Israeli companies are generally subject to corporate tax.
-In 2018 and 2017, the corporate tax rate was 23% and 24%, respectively.
-The corporate tax rate for 2019 and thereafter is scheduled to be 23%.
+In 2019 and 2018, the corporate tax rate was 23%.
+The corporate tax rate for 2020 and thereafter is scheduled to be 23%.
 However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise, a Preferred Enterprise or a Technological Preferred Enterprise (as discussed below) may be considerably less.
 Capital gains derived by an Israeli company are generally subject to the prevailing corporate tax rate.